bentomas/node-async-testing/README.md

       require('async_testing').run(__filename, process.ARGV);
     }

-Now, you can tell the runner to run the tests in parallel:
+Now, you could tell **node-async-testing** to run the tests in parallel:

     node mySuite.js --parallel

-Or to only run a specific test:
+Or to only run some specific tests:

-    node mySuite.js --test-name "first test"
+    node mySuite.js --test-name "first test" --test-name "third test"

 Use the `help` flag to see all the options: